Frequently Asked Questions (FAQs)

 1. Do I/We have to be a resident of the Harbour Area to join?

 Our membership is primarily made up of Sovereign Harbour residents.
-Full Membership is always available to those residing on harbour.
-Associate Membership can sometimes be made available to non-harbour residents.
+FULL Membership is normally available to those residing on harbour (Subject to maximum numbers not being exceeded).
+Associate Membership can sometimes be made available to friends and family of existing FULL members.
+Please note that when maximum number of members is reached, a waiting list may apply.

 2. How much does it cost to join?